 How to Save or Download Twitter Threads

-Once you’ve unrolled a thread, you might want to save it for later, share it with someone, or keep a copy in your notes.
-Here are simple ways to do that:
+Once you’ve unrolled a thread, you might unroll Twitter thread to PDF, share it with someone, or keep a copy in your notes.
+Methods for saving Twitter threads include converting to PDF via browser print, copying text to documents, bookmarking within Twitter, or using automation tools like Zapier:

 1. Save as PDF

-This gives you a full offline copy that looks like a printable page.
+This method creates a complete offline copy resembling a printable document.

 2. Copy as Text